Skip to content

 Essential Tools for Oil Painting

-2. Brushes: Invest in a variety of brush sizes and shapes for different techniques.
+• Brushes: Get a variety of sizes and shapes

-8. Rags or paper towels: For wiping brushes and cleaning up.
+• Rags or paper towels: For cleaning up

 Developing a Personal Style in Oil Painting